Chart Color Schemes

 Health performance in Eagle Vale is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Eagle Vale faces significant health challenges with common health conditions somewhat prevalent across all age groups but to a higher degree among older cohorts.
-Approximately 48% of its total population (~2,811 people) has private health cover, compared to the national average of 55.3%.
+Eagle Vale faces significant health challenges with common health conditions being somewhat prevalent across all age groups but to a considerably higher degree among older cohorts.
+The rate of private health cover is very low at approximately 48% of the total population, which consists of around 2,821 people.
+This compares to 50.5% across Greater Sydney and the national average of 55.7%.

-The most common medical conditions are asthma and arthritis, affecting 8.3% and 8.2% of residents respectively.
-Meanwhile, 68.4% of residents report having no medical ailments, compared to 70.3% across Greater Sydney.
-The area has a higher proportion of seniors aged 65 and over at 14.1% (817 people).
-Health outcomes among this age group require more attention than the broader population.
+The most common medical conditions in the area are asthma and arthritis, impacting 8.3% and 8.2% of residents respectively.
+Meanwhile, 68.4% of residents declared themselves completely clear of medical ailments compared to 70.3% across Greater Sydney.
+As of a recent study (conducted on 15th March 20XX), the area has 14.2% of residents aged 65 and over, totaling around 826 people.
+Health outcomes among seniors present some challenges that require more attention than those for the broader population.

 Frequently Asked Questions - Health